 - Uses the DfE national codes to record and monitor attendance and absence (School Attendance (Pupil Registration) (England) Regulations 2024) in a consistent way which complies with the regulations, including preservation of the entries on both the Admissions and Attendance Registers for a period of six years after the date they were entered.
 These registers are legal records. - Keeps accurate and efficient records (electronic) of attendance and registration at school, including attendance at all after school and before school activities.
-The

-- school's Attendance Register, kept by means of a computer, is backed up in the form of an electronic copy at least once a month. - Only authorises absences in specific circumstances according to government guidance (see above)- authorisation is to be undertaken by the Headteacher only or an agreed nominated member of staff in their absence. - Has two emergency contact numbers for each student on their records, and reviews these with parents/carers - Regularly informs parents about their child's attendance and absence levels.
+The school's Attendance Register, kept by means of a computer, is backed up in the form of an electronic copy at least once a month. - Only authorises absences in specific circumstances according to government guidance (see above)- authorisation is to be undertaken by the Headteacher only or an agreed nominated member of staff in their absence. - Has at least two emergency contact numbers for each student on their records, and reviews these regularly with parents/carers to ensure they are correct.
+Note, the onus is on parents/carers to update the school of any changes in the best interests of their child - Regularly informs parents/carers about their child's attendance and absence levels, ensuring all parties are made aware of any concerns (unless they are not able to share this information due to court order restrictions/ and/or Social Care /Police advice).